zwcrowley/blackstone/README.md

 ### `arrowChart()`

-`arrowChart()` take in three arguments:
+`arrowChart()` takes in 6 arguments, the first 3 are *required*:

-**df** A \[tibble\]\[tibble::tibble-package\]/data frame of survey items that are numeric variables, must be in 5 point scales and pre-post, that will be inserted into a stacked bar chart with The Mark USA branding.
+**df** Required, a \[tibble\]\[tibble::tibble-package\] or data frame of **numeric** data that also has a categorical group variable to split up the data, e.g. role, gender, education level, etc. must be in 5 point scales and pre-post.

-**scale_labels** character vector to set up the labels for the x-axis, this will match the numeric response in the data.
+**scale_labels** Required, a character vector of levels to set the scale for the plot.

-**group_colors** character vector of hex codes for colors to associate to each group to, e.g. this data has two groups and this function creates an overall group so the user needs to pass the function in the group_colors argument a character vector of three colors- colors need to be in the order you want them associated to the group based on the factor levels for the group variable, last color will be the overall group of “all”.
+**group_colors** Required, a character vector of hex codes for colors to associate each group to, e.g. this data has two groups and this function creates an overall group so this function will need a ‘group_colors’ character vector of three colors. ‘group_colors’ need to be in the order you want them associated to the group based on the factor levels for the group variable, last color will be the overall group of “all”

+**overall_n** Logical, default is FALSE.
+If TRUE, returns an overall *n* for all questions that is in the upper left tag of the plot.
+If False, adds *n* to each question/item after the respective labels.

+**question_labels** Default is NULL.
+Takes in a named character vector to both supply labels the questions and sort the order of the questions.
+The named character vector should have the new labels as the “name” and the old labels as the “variable” sorted in the desired order of appearing in the plot, first item will appear at the top of the plot.
+See examples.

+**question_order** Logical, default is FALSE.
+If TRUE, the question order will be taken from the user supplied named character vector passed to question_labels, where the first item will be at the top of the plot and so on.
+If FALSE, the question order will be the questions with highest post score average on the top of the plot descending.

 `arrowChart()` creates an arrow chart from numeric data based on the pre-post averages for each group and the overall group for the whole